I’ll Never Achieve “Facial Harmony” & I’m Okay With That

 On a deeper level, our quest for perfect symmetry hints at something far more sinister.
 There is increasing evidence that social media exacerbates body dysmorphic disorder (BDD), which can manifest in obsessive thoughts and feelings about your body or facial features.
 Experts are referring to it as “Snapchat dysmorphia”.

-Dr. Betteridge agrees that the rise of social media filters, which can alter facial features to create an exaggerated sense of symmetry and “perfection”, has influenced public perception and increased awareness of facial harmony.
-“TikTok trends emphasizing facial perfection and symmetry [are] problematic,” he concludes.
+Dr Betteridge agrees that the rise of social media filters, which can alter facial features to create an exaggerated sense of symmetry and “perfection”, has influenced public perception and increased awareness of facial harmony.
+“TikTok trends emphasising facial perfection and symmetry [are] problematic,” he concludes.
 “They often send the message that value is placed on achieving an unattainable standard of beauty, which can lead to feelings of inadequacy and low self-esteem.”
-The idea that we should alter our natural appearance to fit a certain mould is unequivocally damaging to our mental health and body image, says Dr. Betteridge.
+The idea that we should alter our natural appearance to fit a certain mould is unequivocally damaging to our mental health and body image, says Dr Betteridge.

 “

-I know a few doctors who refuse to perform certain ‘face balancing’ or ‘face harmonizing’ procedures for fear of side effects, some potentially even fatal.
+I know a few doctors who refuse to perform certain ‘face balancing’ or ‘face harmonising’ procedures for fear of side effects, some potentially even fatal.

 ”